 What parent doesn't want good behavior and great grades?

-Rewarding children for good choices is an effective way to encourage behaviors that adults value, says Marina Chaparro, RDN, CDE, MPH, spokesperson for the Academy of Nutrition and Dietetics.
-Unfortunately, adults sometimes reward children with sweets and other food because "junk food tastes good, it's cheap and easy to buy anywhere," she explains.
+Rewarding children for good choices is an effective way to encourage behaviors that adults value.
+Unfortunately, adults sometimes reward children with sweets and other food because it tastes good and kids get excited about it.
 Even though bribing children with candy to clean their rooms and eat their vegetables may lead to a clean room and a clean plate, there are many negative long-term consequences.

-When food is given as a reward, children start to connect it with something good or bad, rather than to see food as fuel for their body, says Chaparro.
+When food is given as a reward, children start to connect it with something good or bad, rather than to see food as fuel for their body.
 In the long run, this could lead to emotional eating as adults and generate an unhealthy relationship with food.
 Food rewards also teach kids to expect food when they've done something well, which can lead to poor nutrient intakes, eating when not hungry and excess calories.
 And it teaches them that the food rewarded is more desirable than other foods.
-"Kids need to establish a healthy relationship with food at an early age," says Chaparro.
-It's up to the parents to set the proper stage for this, so non-food rewards are a wiser strategy.
+It's up to the parents to set the proper stage for a healthy relationship with food, so non-food rewards are a wiser strategy.

 Non-Food Rewards Kids Love

-Praise is highly effective and costs nothing, Chaparro says.
+Praise is highly effective and costs nothing.
 Take time to identify additional non-food rewards that motivate your children.
 If your children are old enough, brainstorm a list of incentives with them.
 Here are several to consider: